-2.1 Risk assessment
+2.2 Risk assessment

-FSANZ has carried out an assessment to determine whether there are any potential public health and safety concerns associated with PureCircle's steviol glycoside preparations prepared using the specified enzyme processing aids.
+FSANZ carried out an assessment to determine whether there were any potential public health and safety concerns associated with PureCircle's steviol glycoside preparations produced using the specified enzyme processing aids.

-The host strain for the enzyme processing aids, E. coli K-12, is not pathogenic or toxigenic and has a history of use for the production of food enzymes.
+The host strain for the enzyme processing aids, E. coli K-12, is not pathogenic or toxigenic and has a history of safe use for the production of food enzymes.
 Genes for three enzymes were introduced into E. coli K-12, generating three distinct production strains.
 Molecular characterisation of the production strains has confirmed the enzyme coding sequence is as expected and has not undergone any rearrangement, and the introduced DNA is stably inherited.
 The production strains have also been shown to be genetically stable.

 Previous assessments of steviol glycosides by FSANZ and JECFA have confirmed that steviol glycosides share a metabolic pathway to steviol, which is then glucuronidated and excreted in the urine.
-The unpublished data presented in the current application confirm that Reb AM, an isomer of Reb D, is also metabolised to steviol.
+The unpublished data presented in the current application confirm that reb AM, an isomer of reb D, is also metabolised to steviol.

-Individual steviol glycosides produced using enzymes from GM E. coli are chemically the same as the equivalent individual steviol glycoside extracted directly from leaves of Stevia rebaudiana Bertoni.
+Individual steviol glycosides produced using enzymes from GM E. coli are chemically equivalent to individual steviol glycoside extracted directly from leaves of Stevia rebaudiana Bertoni.
 Evidence has been provided that proteins used in production have been effectively removed and do not pose an allergenic hazard.